-This year we will be inviting the top five teams from the Qualifying stage to go through to the UK Finals which will be held at our UK headquarters in mid November 2024.
+This year we will be inviting the top five teams from the Qualifying stage to go through to the UK Finals which will be held at Bridgend College from the 25th - 28th November 2025.
 The competition will be designed to further test your knowledge and skills with virtual and real-world programming using FANUC Robots.